-Figure 1: - Lot 71
+Figure 1 : - Lot 71

 This site is to provide key local retail service functions to meet the day to day retail needs of residents of East Perth and beyond.
-The local government therefore encourages the development of a Superdeli or Mini-mart of approximately 750m2 on the ground level.
+The local government therefore encourages the development of a Super-deli or Mini-mart of approximately 750m2 on the ground level.
 Consulting rooms, professional offices and residential uses are considered suitable for upper levels.

 - As this development site is highly visible from all aspects, it is imperative that the building presents well from every angle.
 The building design must respond to both the highly urban, commercial character of Royal Street and the more open thoroughfare of Plain Street.
 The building should effect the transition between these two zones as far as possible by making a strong corner statement.
 Two to three storey (9.5m) or double volume construction is encouraged to ensure adequate building bulk is maintained at this corner location. - The site forms a gateway to the Royal Street retail precinct west of Plain Street.
-Consequently, developers are encouraged to hold the building line to the property boundaries of Royal and Plain Streets to create an active pedestrian frontage at ground level. - The majority of ground floor facades should be glazed and interesting and modulated built form is sought.
+Consequently developers are encouraged to hold the building line to the property boundaries of Royal and Plain Streets to create an active pedestrian frontage at ground level.
+Consideration is to be given to pedestrian movement from the car park on Lot 70.
+The capacity of this car park may be increased in the future by the construction of an upper level deck.
+Developers of Lot 71 need to consider providing direct access from such a future elevated deck to their development.

+The majority of ground floor facades should be glazed and interesting and modulated built form is sought.
 Particular regard will need to be given to facades which front Plain Street to ensure that they are visually active and articulated.
 Blank walls will not be accepted to Plain and Royal Streets.

-Figure 2: - Building Envelope Lot 71.
+Figure 2 : - Building Envelope Lot 71.